PintaProject/NightVisionEffect/README.md

 All bugs should be reported to the issue tracker on this Github page, not to the main Pinta bug tracker.

-##Roadmap

-- Currently this has no GUI or configuration options,  which it really should have.
-- It should also maybe automatically use some of the other effects for better results.
-(Like Noise & Soften.)

 ## License